 Snow blanketing a trail in Rocky Mountain National Park lures snowshoers like kids to candy.
 At higher elevations where the snow sticks and stays, the trails are thick with powder, the views astounding and the conditions ideal for snowshoeing.
 It's fun, too, that even though you may know a route from summer, it changes during winter.
 For example, snowshoers can trek off the usual path and across frozen lakes or down creek beds.
 The creek might still be running underneath, but with snowfall and careful traverses by earlier, experienced snowshoers, the snow gets packed down until it forms a snow bridge.

 When choosing a destination, consider the weather, the snow conditions and your ability.
-Or, if you would like to get acquainted with trails in the park before embarking on your own, contact the local outfitters in Estes Park.
-Some offer guided snowshoeing treks as well as rental gear.
-Until then, here are some suggestions to whet your snowshoeing appetite:
+Or, if you would like to get acquainted with trails in the park before embarking on your own, many of our local outfitters in Estes Park offer guided snowshoeing treks.
+Check out our snowshoeing tips for recommendations on rental gear, guided trips and the overall snowshoeing process.
+Here are some suggestions to wet your snowshoeing appetite:

 Bear Lake Trailhead: The trails here pack a dynamic scenic punch in a trek that can be shortened or lengthened as the user chooses because the trails connect.
 Beginners will appreciate the half-mile trek through the trees and out of the wind to Nymph Lake, where they can choose to turn back or continue another half mile to Dream Lake.
 If they press on, they will be rewarded with pretty, open views of the surrounding peaks.
 Once at Dream Lake, they can traverse the frozen lake en route to Emerald Lake (another 7/10 of a mile farther) or loop back to the trailhead.